ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 ## Learning Goals

-* Students will be able to use function syntax to package a set of commands, including arguments and return values
+* Use function syntax to package a set of commands, including arguments and return values
-* Students will be able to follow the flow of arguments throughout a function
+* Follow the flow of arguments throughout a function

 ## Technical Vocabulary